Plandroid Help Documentation

 Add Image Tool

 An image can be simply dragged and dropped into the canvas, or you can use the Add image tool to specify a location and then browse for the image file to add.
-The Add image tool can also be dragged to draw a box - the added image will then be scaled to fix within the box.
+The Add image tool can also be dragged to draw a box - the added image will then be scaled to fit within the box.
 You may wish to use an image with a transparent background - if so, create your image in a format which supports transparency, such as .gif or .png.
 Note that adding very large images can significantly reduce the responsiveness when manipulating the canvas, and it is usually best to add such images after first creating the rest of your design.

 A custom (compass) image

-A custom image (or the compass image, as shown above, which is also a type of custom image) can be rotated or resized by dragging any of the circular handles which appear when the image is selected.
+A custom image (or a compass image, as shown above, which is also a type of custom image) can be rotated or resized by dragging any of the circular handles (Handle) which appear when the image is selected.
 A selected image is drawn with a rotation handle above the image which, when dragged, lets you position the image at any angle you wish.
-The rotation will automatically snap-to a 90o angle, unless you hold down the Control key (Ctrl).
+The rotation will automatically snap-to a 90o angle, unless you hold down the Control key [Ctrl].
 To constrain the angle to a multiple of 45o, hold down the Shift key while rotating the image.
 The six smaller resize handles can be dragged to resize the image.
-Holding down the Control key (Ctrl) while resizing will resize symmetrically about the image centre.
+Holding down the Control key [Ctrl] while resizing will resize symmetrically about the image centre.
 Double clicking the image will reset it back to its native size.

 Snap-To For Tools